Why should I invest in Income Protection?

 Can I switch to another policy without losing cover?

-Yes, you can switch to another insurer on a Switch/CPME (continuing personal medical exclusion) basis.
+Yes, you may be able switch to another insurer on a Switch/CPME (continuing personal medical exclusion) basis.
 The insurance company will transfer your underwriting onto your new policy, meaning they will continue to cover conditions that arose since you took out your old policy.

 Why do I need Life Insurance?